feineiwa/42-minishell/README.md

 # 42-minishell
-sort of minishell but 42 project
+Sort of minishell but 42 project